Ash515/Git-commands/README.md

 # Git-commands
 All Git Commands for version control system.
 ## Git commands cheat sheet
-# Git init - To initialize any file repository.
+1. Git init - To initialize any file repository.
+2. Git status - To check the status of your repository.